 Philly visitors staying in the city longer than 3 days may want to add day trips near Philadelphia to their itinerary.
-Some popular DIY destinations are Washington DC and NYC.
+Some popular DIY destinations for the best day trips from Philadelphia, Pa are Washington DC and NYC.
 Other popular Philadelphia day trips are to Amish Country and Brandywine Valley.

 Top Tips for 24 Hours in Philadelphia

 Now that you know what to do in Philadelphia in one day – or longer! – we have a few more tips for your trip!

 How To Get to Philly

 Philadelphia can be reached by plane, train, bus or car.
 Our preferred method is to travel by plane – and when we need to buy airline tickets, we start our search for the best times and fares on SkyScanner.

 The Philadelphia International Airport (code PHL) is located 11 miles southwest of the city and is serviced by all major US airlines.

 Philly Airport to City Center

 If your one-day trip to Philadelphia includes an overnight stay, you are going to need to find somewhere to spend the night.
 We think the best place to stay in Philadelphia on a short trip is in the heart of the city, within walking distance of the best tourist attractions.